Here are a bunch of back-to-school organization tips to try so you can keep up with your new schedules — from my family to yours.

-25. Set up a parent file organizer box to put papers you need to sign.
+25. Set up a parent file organizer box for papers you need to sign.

 Photomath is a great tool for parents who have forgotten certain math formulas.
 Ahem.

-28. Put a “Don’t Forget” to-do-list on your door every night so you don’t miss anything.
+27. Put a “Don’t Forget” to-do list on your door every night so you don’t miss anything.